Preparing Business Clients for Mediation: A Neutral’s Perspective

 Helpful preparation includes explaining:

-• That progress is often incremental rather than immediate
+• That progress is often incremental rather than immediate; and

-Understanding the process helps clients remain patient and open during negotiations.
+Understanding the process helps clients remain patient and open during numerous rounds of negotiations, particularly in multi-party matters.

 Managing Emotional and Reputational Concerns

-Even sophisticated business disputes can carry emotional or reputational weight.
-Clients may feel personally invested in outcomes that appear, on the surface, purely financial.
+Even sophisticated business disputes can involve emotional or reputational concerns.
+Parties may feel personally invested in outcomes that appear, on the surface, purely financial.

 Mediators often address: